solidusio/solidus/guides/source/developers/calculators/promotion-calculators.html.md

   setting.

-This calculator takes the total of an applicable order or line item and discounts a percentage of it.
+This calculator takes the total of an applicable order or line item and discounts a fixed amount from it.

 ### Flexi rate